Paleo-Indian (Early Man) Hand Knife Tool, c. 8000 BC

-Such tools were used for chopping and dismembering large animal carcasses such as American Bison and Elk.
-Once done, the tools were dis-guarded as they were too heavy to carry.
+Such hand-held tools were used for skinning, chopping and dismembering large animal carcasses such as American Bison, Elk, Antelope and Deer.
+After the butchering, this stone utility tool may have been used to scrape the hides for further curing.
+Once all that was done, the tools were dis-guarded as they were too heavy to carry.

 Found in Western Colorado from the Vada Sandes Collection.